Mallorca's greatest treasure, where the Mediterranean mingles with history

 Birmingham Airport is a great choice for anyone flying from the UK.
 With a wide selection of shops, restaurants and places to rest, we’ve got all the facilities to ensure your journey is as comfortable as can be.

 Whether you want to do some window shopping, or you’ve left some bits to the last minute, Birmingham Airport has a huge range of shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery from Accessorize.

 There’s also a selection of great cafés, bars and restaurants where you can relax and enjoy a tasty meal before you fly.
 If you’ve booked an early morning flight, you’ll find plenty of coffee shops like Costa and Caffé Nero.
 Giraffe is great for kids, and there’s something for everyone at Wetherspoon.